-Certain other terms used but not defined in this AIF are defined in NI 51-101 and, unless the context otherwise requires, have the same meanings as ascribed to them in NI 51-101.
+Certain other terms used but not defined in this AIF are defined in National Instrument 51-101 - Standards of Disclosure for Oil and Gas Activities ("NI 51-101") and, unless the context otherwise requires, have the same meanings as ascribed to them in NI 51-101.
 Unless otherwise indicated, references in this AIF to "\$" or "dollars" are to Canadian dollars.
 All financial information with respect to the Company has been presented in Canadian dollars.
 Words importing the singular number only include the plural, and vice versa, and words importing any gender include all genders.